-C What is Real Estate Withholding?
+Real Estate Withholding

-Real estate withholding is:

-- A prepayment of estimated income tax due from the gain on a sale of California real estate.
-If the amount withheld is more than the income tax liability, we will refund the difference when you file a tax return after the end of the taxable year. - Not an additional tax on the sale of real estate.
-It is your obligation to file a California tax return, pay any tax due, and claim any real estate withholding payment on your California tax return.
+Real estate withholding is a prepayment of income tax due from the gain on a sale of California real estate.
+If the amount withheld is more than the income tax liability, we will refund any available difference between the amounts when you file a tax return after the end of the taxable year.